Ingenator/MixPanel-Client/README.md

 MixPanelHttpClient is a simple MixPanel Http client for C#, it's built with NetStandard 1.4 so you can use it in your Xamarin.Android, Xamarin.iOS and Xamarin.Form.

+It include a way to include push notifications tokens for Android and iOS.

 ## Features

 This Client uses the [API Reference](https://mixpanel.com/help/reference/http) from Mixpanel.